 Given the dynamic situation of the COVID-19 pandemic, this living guideline integrates existing guidance that was developed using streamlined processes.
-As noted in the Summary, with support from the WHO Quality Assurance of Norms and Standards department, rapid systematic reviews of published literature were identified for review.
-Because of the time lag for peer-reviewed publication of relevant studies in the context of a dynamic pandemic, preprints were included in the evidence synthesis.
-In addition, for some topics, systematic reviews were commissioned to external groups (clinical effectiveness of mask use in health care and community settings) or conducted by WHO staff (ecological studies on the effectiveness of masks).
-These reviews have been published and are regularly updated to identify any emerging evidence that may inform deliberations by the GDG [14][15][16].
+As noted in the Executive Summary, with support from the WHO Quality Assurance of Norms and Standards department, rapid systematic reviews of published literature are identified for review.
+Due to the time lag for peer-reviewed publication of relevant studies in the context of a dynamic pandemic, preprints are included in the evidence synthesis.
+In addition, for some topics, systematic reviews are commissioned to external groups (clinical effectiveness of mask use in health care and community settings) or conducted by WHO staff (ecological studies on the effectiveness of masks).
+These reviews have been published and detail a search strategy within the publication and are regularly updated to identify any emerging evidence that may inform deliberations by the GDG [18][19][20][21][22].

 Evidence from randomized control trials (RCT) has been limited.
-Therefore, the reviews also included non-randomized studies.
+Therefore, the reviews also include non-randomized studies.
 The review on clinical effectiveness focused on cohort and case-control studies.
 The review of ecological studies also included before-after studies.
-The systematic reviews presented in GDG meetings were supplemented by other (non-systematically reviewed) data presented by WHO staff, Member States, or partner organizations.
-Such presentations informed considerations regarding contextual factors on mask recommendations, such as data on the changing epidemiology of COVID-19, mask filtration properties and technical specifications, ventilation, values/preferences, acceptability and feasibility.
-The literature for each identified topic is assessed using Grading of Recommendations, Assessment, Development and Evaluations (GRADE) to determine the certainty of the evidence (see Table 1), based on the presence of risk of bias/study limitations, inconsistency, imprecision, indirectness and publication/reporting bias.
+The systematic reviews are presented in GDG meetings are supplemented by other (non-systematically reviewed) data presented by WHO staff, Member States, or partner organizations.
+Such presentations inform considerations regarding contextual factors on mask recommendations, mask filtration properties and technical specifications on ventilation, including values/preferences, acceptability and feasibility, in the context of the changing epidemiology of COVID-19.

+The literature for each identified topic is assessed using Grading of Recommendations, Assessment, Development and Evaluation (GRADE) to determine the certainty of the evidence (Table 1), based on the presence of risk of bias/study limitations, inconsistency, imprecision, indirectness and publication/reporting biases.